Best Golf Rangefinder in 2021: In-Depth Buyer’s Guide

 - Struggles with accuracy beyond 200 yards

-Because this model does not have a slope feature, it’s considered tournament legal, which will be a huge selling point for any golfer who regularly plays in tournaments and is searching for a reliable and accurate model to train with and use during a competition.
+Because this model does not have a slope function, it’s considered tournament legal, which will be a huge selling point for any golfer who regularly plays in tournaments and is searching for a reliable and accurate model to train with and use during a competition.
 This rangefinder is also covered by a two-year warranty, which will give potential buyers confidence in their purchase knowing they can contact the manufacturer, should they run into any issues with performance.

 This model by Bozily comes with a high-def camera, 7-degree field angle, 6X magnification, ranging capabilities of 5-1200 yards, and two scan modes.
 This rangefinder is also tournament legal since the slope mode can be turned on and off.
 Equipped with two scan modes the first mode is the basic scan mode that will display the distance to the next target, using continuous scan.
 The second mode is the slope mode, which will measure the distance to the next pin, taking into account the incline or decline of the terrain, providing a more accurate reading.
 The rangefinder itself features durable housing, an ergonomic design and waterproof protection.
 The manufacturer claims that this model is accurate out to 1200 yards, which is pretty impressive considering the moderate price.